Everest Base Camp Helicopter Tour

 Can I book a one-way helicopter tour everest base camp?

-You can book a one-way helicopter tour at Everest Base Camp, cheaper than a two-way flight.
+You can book a one-way helicopter tour to Everest Base Camp, which is cheaper than a two-way flight.
 After landing in Hotel Everest View and exploring EBC, the helicopter returns, and you will have to return using another means of transport.

 How much does the Everest Base Camp helicopter tour cost?